vesche/scanless/README.md

 # scanless

-Command-line utility and library for using websites that can perform port scans on your behalf.
+This is a Python 3.7+ command-line utility and library for using websites that can perform port scans on your behalf.

 [**scanless**](http://www.urbandictionary.com/define.php?term=scanless) (adj): lacking respectable morals. _That girl is scanless!_